Attention, curly queens & kings—there’s a new hair care game-changer in town. Say hello to the moisturizing & styling powers of hair milk.

 However, there’s no one single type of hair milk or one single way to use it.
 To learn how to reap the benefits of this product, let’s dive into the lush world of hair milk.

 Imagine a silky, creamy formula that leaves your hair looking & feeling soft, healthy & luscious.
-That’s the magic of hair milk—it’s a product that’s equal parts moisturizing, styling, & curl-defining.
+That’s the magic of hair milk for curly hair—it’s a product that’s equal parts moisturizing, styling, & curl-defining.

 But what exactly is a “hair milk?”